 The following steps MUST be performed in this order and completed during this OOBI session.

-The QAR MUST perform manual verification of the OOR Person’s legal identity for which the QVI has already performed Identity Assurance.
+The QAR MUST perform manual verification of the OOR Person’s legal identity for which the QAR has already performed Identity Assurance.
 An example, the OOR Person visually presenting one or more legal identity credentials and the QAR compares the credentials verified during Identity Assurance to the OOR Person.

-A QAR MUST use an OOBI protocol (such as a QR code or live chat) to share the QVI Autonomic Identifier (AID) with the AVRs.
+A QAR MUST use an OOBI protocol (such as a QR code or live chat) to share the QVI AID with the OOR Persons.

 The OOR Person MUST use an OOBI protocol (such as a QR code or live chat) to share its AID with the QAR.